KellerJordan/modded-nanogpt/README.md

 It yields 3.2798 perplexity on the Fineweb validation set after training a 124M-parameter transformer for 6.44B tokens.

-For comparison, the llm.c trainer yields 3.2847 perplexity on the same after training for 10B tokens.
+For comparison, the original llm.c trainer yields 3.2847 perplexity after training for 10B tokens.
 (1.55x more)

 The speedup of this trainer over the original are due to the following changes:
 - Increased learning rate